Mesothelioma Attorney Lawsuit in Illinois

 List of Illinois Mesothelioma settlements and verdicts listed in asbestos lawsuits, court documents, and news sources.

-• $20 Million mesothelioma verdict was settled for a Illinois woman exposed to asbestos in her family home against the maker of asbestos-insulation materials, Hill Brothers Chemical Co.
+• $20 Million mesothelioma verdict was settled for an Illinois woman exposed to asbestos in her family home against the maker of asbestos-insulation materials, Hill Brothers Chemical Co.

-• $18 Million was awarded to a Illinois government employee who was diagnosed with peritoneal mesothelioma after exposure to talcum powder and body and shaves talc products.
+• $18 Million was awarded to an Illinois government employee who was diagnosed with peritoneal mesothelioma after exposure to talcum powder and body and shaves talc products.

-• $35.1 Million was awarded in Madison County to a shell refinery roofer that worked on roofs of the large tanks on the premises.
-Died from mesothelioma cancer.
+• $35.1 Million was awarded in Madison County to a shell refinery roofer who worked on roofs of the large tanks on the premises and died from mesothelioma cancer.

 • $16 Million was awarded in 2001 in Madison to a 58-year-old former forklift driver in Alton, IL against Owens Illinois Glass Company.